stanleyjh/My_Website/README.md

 3. I created a basic component for each section and started building one section at a time.
 4. I moved some of the static content such as the Projects section over to the data.js file.
 That way I can add new project information in data.js and the Projects component would automatically display the new project.

 Styling: I followed a mobile-first-design.
-I began designing for a mobile screen first and gradually worked up to the tablet and desktop screen.
-For styles that applied to all screen sizes, I placed the styles within the global.css file.
+I began designing for a mobile screen first and then designing for a tablet/desktop screen.
+I used CSS Media Query for screen to apply CSS styling based on the screen width.
+Mobile (max-width: 767px), tablet/desktop (min-width: 768px).

-## Optional To-Do's

-- Add a button to go back up to the hero section when scrolling down.
-- Add a Contact Me page.

 ## Sources and References